Towns and Places:

 The early history of Ellis County is primarily confined to Hays City, which was characterized by many incidents of frontier life, including those where guns played a conspicuous part.
 The first three Sheriffs of the county met with violent deaths.
 The first, Thomas Ganlon, met his death at the hands of outlaws; the second, Peter Lanahan, was killed when trying to quell and disturbance; and Sheriff Alexander Ramsy was killed while attempting to arrest two horse thieves.

 Another sheriff during these early days of Hays City was Wild Bill Hickok, who was employed as a “special marshal” to try to tame the lawless city.
-However, during his tenure, Hickok got a little carried away with his gun, killing soldiers, two citizens and wounding several others.
+However, during his tenure, Hickok got a little carried away with his gun, killing soldiers and two citizens and wounding several others.
 After killing the soldiers, Hickok fled Hays City to evade the military authorities and was next heard of at Abilene.

 At a special election in April 1870, Hays City was made the permanent county seat.
 Settlement of the county was slow, but in 1872, a small colony from Ohio was located near Walker, in the eastern part of the county.
 These folks were soon followed by two more groups of settlers, one from Pennsylvania and one from New York.
 The same year an Englishman named George Grant purchased 50,000 acres of land from the railroad company, intending to colonize it with English farmers.
 During the next two years, some 300 Englishmen, several of them with their families, immigrated to the area.